 The Ukraine Family Scheme

-For most Ukrainians trying to reach the UK, the main route will now be the Ukraine Family Scheme.
+For many Ukrainians with existing ties to the UK, the main route will now be the Ukraine Family Scheme.
 This allows British citizens and many immigrants living in the UK to sponsor Ukrainian relatives who would not normally qualify for a family visa, including parents, children, siblings, aunts, uncles and in-laws.

 Applications are free and there is no Immigration Health Surcharge.
 The visa comes with the right to work, study and claim benefits.
-But it only lasts “up to 3 years” and there is no mention of a pathway to settlement.
+But permission to stay only lasts for 36 months and there is no mention of a pathway to settlement.
 Some people granted Family Scheme visas have been told in their acceptance letter that they can settle in the UK only if they successfully extend their permission for ten years.